brainuser5705/posts/_posts/2023-10-13-bare-metal-arduino.md

 Journal documenting my journey learning embedded development

+## 12/28/2023

+- Following "Make: AVR Programming" by Elliot Williams
+- Plan is to use the Arudino as the target for flashing (using it for both the programmer and the Atmega chip)
+- After that, I will do research on using a dedicated hardware programmer and getting the chip by itself separate from the Arduino (https://www.digikey.com/ordering/shoppingcart), and perhaps some of the other hardware stuff I need later in the book

 ## 10/13/2023

 - Started out intending to go through *Real-Time C++ - Efficient Object-Oriented and Template Microcontroller Programming* by Christopher Kormanyos